Skip to Content

 • 1 Action

-Comparing the spells in this manner help to identify the advantages and disadvantages in Magic Missile and Burning Hands.
+Comparing the spells in this manner helps to identify the advantages and disadvantages of Magic Missile and Burning Hands.
 Both are level 1 spells that can damage multiple enemies.

 The result of the comparison is a bit inconclusive.
 Like many spells in the game, they are situationally dependent.